 0.7

-The minimum duration of activation is 5 seconds, if the power deactivation rate is no more than 20% of the FFR capacity per second.
+The minimum duration of activation is 5 seconds if the deactivation rate of the power is at most 20 % of the FFR capacity per second.
 If the deactivation rate is higher, the minimum duration of activation is 30 seconds.
-A Reserve Unit must be able to reactivate within 15 minutes of the previous activation.
+The Reserve Unit must be capable to reactivate within 15 minutes of the previous activation.

-The technical requirements and the verification of the regulation capability of the Reserve Unit are described in more detail in the document “The technical requirements and the prequalification process of Fast Frequency Reserve (FFR)”.
+The technical requirements and the verification of the regulation capability of the Reserve Unit are described in more detail in the document “The technical requirements and the prequalification process of Fast Frequency Reserve (FFR)” (See Appendix 2 of the FFR market agreement).

 Procurement

-The need to procure a Fast Frequency Reserve depends on the inertia of the electricity system, so it is procured for only some of the hours and the volume to be procured may vary.
-The procurement need is highest in the spring, summer and autumn months at times when the amount of inertia is at its lowest.
-Fingrid publishes a procurement forecast one week ahead, see reserve market information.
+The need for FFR procurement depends on the inertia of the power system, so it is only procured for certain hours, and the amount procured generally varies between 0–60 MW.
+The procurement need is concentrated in the spring, summer, and autumn months during times when the level of inertia is at its lowest.
+Fingrid publishes a procurement forecast one week, see reserve market information.

 Fingrid procures FFR from a national hourly market.
-On the hourly market, bids for the hours of the next day are submitted on the previous evening.
-The price of the reserve capacity is determined separately for each hour on the basis of the most expensive accepted bid.
+On the hourly market, the bids for the hours of the following day are submitted the previous evening.
+The price of the reserve capacity is determined separately for each hour based on the most expensive accepted bid.